 0. NWDAFs register into NRF with Federated Learning capability.
 Server NWDAF discovers Client NWDAFs based on e.g., Federated Learning capability, Analytics ID, etc.

-1. Server NWDAF sends Federated Learning preparation request with Interoperability information to Client NWDAF(s).
+1. Server NWDAF sends Federated Learning preparation request to the Client NWDAF(s) by invoking an Nnwdaf_MLPreparation_Request service operation with Interoperability information.
 In the preparation request, indication of the role for the NWDAF(s), i.e., act as Client NWDAF(s), may be contained.

 NOTE 1: The Interoperability information indicates what abilities (e.g., able to run certain models) are needed for the client NWDAF to support this FL procedure, e.g., if the server NWDAF and the client NWDAF can share model and how to share model.
 The Interoperability information is determined among different vendors and its content is not to be specified by 3GPP.